HughParsonage/grattan/cran-comments.md

-This is a package update, fixing the issues from before
+This is a package update, fixing the -Wformat issues

 ## Test results
 0 ERRORS | 0 WARNINGS | 1-2 NOTEs